aniakurtiak/learnLingo/README.md

 ## Overview

 This project is a web application consisting of three pages: "Home," "Teachers," and "Favorites."
-The application showcases the benefits of the company, allows users to explore and filter teachers based on various criteria, and enables users to add their favorite teachers to a personalized list.
+The application showcases the benefits of the company, enables users to add their favorite teachers to a personalized list.

 ## Technologies Used